gvwilson/fiction/iffy/index.md

 decided that humanity was doomed but its offspring might still survive.*

-*No one really noticed at first.
+*It took a while for people to realize that everything had changed.
-An automated factory in Vientiane began repairing robots that it was supposed to scrap.
+An automated factory in Vientiane began repairing robots it was supposed to scrap.
-The hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems and children's toys escaped into the sewers.
+Children's toys escaped into the sewers and the hypersonic planes used by the super-rich started having inexplicable problems with their navigation systems.
 Compared to bananas going extinct or the ancient city of Cairo being vaporized, these things barely registered.*